michelnagme/data-science-brumadinho/README.md

 ## Motivation <a name="motivation"></a>

 The motivation for this project is to evaluate the impact of rainfall in the collapse of Dam I in Brumadinho, MG, Brazil.
-For that, we've answered the following questions:
+For that, I've answered the following questions:

 1. Was there more rain than usual in late 2018?
 2. Has rainfall increased in the years that followed 2016?